What is this?

 I want to entertain, inspire, reveal, share, and get deep into the idea that every second is a gift.
-The world is so amazing and we have so much to be thankful for.
+The world is amazing and we have much to be thankful for.

-If you would like to see how I'm helping professionals become better Service-Network Leaders, check out Service Detox Consulting.
+If you would like to see how I'm helping companies thrive and do well, visit Service Detox Consulting.

 *For example, I could tell you to go fuck your mother, but it's like with all due respect, OK?
 Sorry.